cheezgi/pet-sim/README.md

 **Currency**

-You may notice that the currency used is notated as ¤.
+You may notice that the currency used is ¤.
 This symbol, ¤, is the currency sign, used to denote an unspecified currency.
-I chose to use it because using gold points (GP) is overrated.
+I chose to use it because using gold points (GP) is overused.